3 Ways To Keep Ice From Melting - WikiHow

 • You should also place a lid over the bucket or container, once it is full of ice, to prevent exposure to air and to keep the ice from melting.

 Success cooling drinks for a backyard bash.
 "I hosted a huge backyard BBQ last summer with about 80 people.
 Following the tips here to use a big cooler and wrap towels around the ice kept all the sodas ice-cold, even in 95° heat!
 My family was so impressed I pulled it off." - David L. Conduct successful science experiments.
 "I'm in 8th grade and used this article to design my science fair project on ice melt times.
 The stuff about insulation and surface area helped my experiment go perfectly!
 I won 1st place, so thanks wikiHow — you really saved me." - Daniel S. Understand the science behind cold storage.
 "I never realized how insulation and exposure to air make ice melt faster.
 This article explained it in a way I actually get.
 Now I know how to keep drinks chilled for parties so I don't have to refill the coolers constantly and can enjoy the fun!" - James S. Create refreshing cocktails for a sophisticated soirée.
 "I hosted a fancy cocktail party last month but didn't want to fuss over ice all night.
 The tips here for large ice cubes and wrapping the bucket in towels worked brilliantly!
 I could relax with guests instead of the kitchen.
-My mojitos over impressed everyone." - Robert F. We want to hear from you!
-Advice from our readers makes our articles better.
-If you have a story you’d like to share, tell us here.
+My mojitos over impressed everyone." - Robert F. Did you know that wikiHow has collected over 365,000 reader stories since it started in 2005?
+We’d love to hear from you!
+Share your story here.

 4. Advertisement